Crafting a whitepaper for your B2B PR campaign: everything you need to know

 FUELLING CONTENT STRATEGY

-Importantly too, a well-developed white paper does far more than sit on your website.
-A single white paper can serve as the foundation for blog posts, press releases, webinars, social media campaigns, and interviews, whilst also providing a resource with a valuable call-to-action that will capture the attention of journalists for those sought-after editorial features.
+• Importantly too, a well-developed whitepaper does far more than sit on your website.
+A single document can serve as the foundation for blog posts, press releases, webinars, social media campaigns, and interviews, whilst also providing a resource with a valuable call-to-action that will capture the attention of journalists for those sought-after editorial features.
 This ensures a continuous stream of rich, reusable, owned content for months to come.

 There is a fine line between writing an informative essay, and crafting a compelling piece of content that persuades, inspires, and drives action.
 For standout success, you’ll need to:

-Do your research - The best white papers are the ones that go the extra mile in using data, statistics, research, case studies, and expert opinions to add credibility and depth.
+2. Do your research - The best whitepapers are the ones that go the extra mile in using data, statistics, research, case studies, and expert opinions to add credibility and depth.
 Avoid fluff and ensure every claim you make is backed up by data and evidence.

-Provide a valid call to action - A successful white paper doesn’t just investigate a specific problem – it aims to solve it.
+4. Provide a valid call to action - A successful paper doesn’t just investigate a specific problem – it aims to solve it.
 From the outset, establish a clear call to action (CTA) that guides readers on the next steps.
-Without this, even the most well-researched white paper risks being just informative rather than impactful.
+Without this, even the most well-researched content risks being just informative rather than impactful.

 Case study: whitepaper as a PR tactic